 Moses was told to build an altar on which to perform sacrifices.
 Because this altar was a physical thing and was made by men, it was in a condition of ceremonial and physical impurity.
 Therefore, it needed to be purified before being used within the tabernacle where God's spirit-presence was to dwell:

 "Sacrifice a bull each day as a sin offering to make atonement.
 Purify the altar by making atonement for it, and anoint it to consecrate it.
 For seven days make atonement for the altar and consecrate it.
-Then the altar will be most holy, and whoever touches it will be holy" (Ex.29:36-37 NIV).
+Then the altar will be most holy, and whatever touches it shall be holy" (Ex.29:36-37).

 Seven bulls were to be sacrificed in order to eliminate physical defilement from the altar.
 Only after this ritual of purification was successfully completed, the altar could be used for its intended purpose.
 See also Ex.29:10-20; 30:1-10.

-Notice also that whatever touches the altar of sacrifice must be holy (i.e., set apart for holy use).
+Notice also that whoever or whatever touches the altar of sacrifice must be holy (i.e., set apart for holy use).